flushentitypacket/flushentitypacket.github.io/_posts/2015-03-31-ruby-keyword-arguments-the-double-splat-and-starsnake.md

 Double splat!
 -------------

-There is a new operator, the double splat, that is sort of the splat for keyword arguments.
+There is a new operator, the double splat, that is sort of the [splat][splat] for keyword arguments.
 This is most easily explained in yet another "before and after" example.

 Ruby 1.9: